National Revolutionary Army: Northern Expedition (1926–1928)

-Nanjing Decade
+Nanjing Decade (1927-1937)

 Immediately following the conclusion of the Northern Expedition, the National Revolutionary Army (NRA) was significantly overextended and required downsizing and demobilisation.
 Chiang Kai-shek famously remarked that "soldiers are like water—capable of both carrying the state and sinking it."
 Official troop figures at the time listed 1,502,000 soldiers under arms, though only 224,000 of these were directly under Chiang's control.
 In reality, Chiang later admitted to controlling over 500,000 troops, while Feng Yuxiang, whose official number was 269,000, likely commanded closer to 600,000.
 Thus, the total NRA strength was probably nearer to two million men.

 During the course of the expedition, the Chinese Nationalist Party (KMT) also established regional branch political councils.
 Though these councils were theoretically subordinate to the central political authority in Nanjing, in practice they operated autonomously and maintained their own military forces.
 Feng Yuxiang controlled the Kaifeng council, Yan Xishan oversaw the Taiyuan council, and the Guangxi clique controlled two separate councils in Wuhan and Beijing, led by Li Zongren and Bai Chongxi, respectively.
 Li Jishen, another Guangxi-aligned figure, loosely oversaw the council in Canton, while a sixth council was under Zhang Xueliang in Shenyang.

 Confronted with the dilemma of how to manage these competing power centres, Chiang had two strategic options: to centralise authority gradually or to act swiftly and decisively.
 True to the spirit of the expedition's aim to eliminate warlordism and regionalism, he chose immediate centralisation.
 Using the pretext of demobilisation, Chiang began systematically reducing the military power of regional commanders while expanding and consolidating his own authority.

 In July 1928, financial conferences were convened to coordinate demobilisation efforts, and both military commanders and political officials echoed support for reducing troop numbers.
 Chiang formally called for the NRA to be downsized to 65 divisions and worked to build political consensus for abolishing the branch councils.
 This initiative alarmed regional leaders, and Li Zongren later remarked that Chiang's plan appeared deliberately designed to provoke a reaction—providing Chiang with the justification to neutralise his rivals.